-- 1. receive the consolidated financial statements of the Corporation for the financial year ended December 31, 2021 and the auditors' report thereon; - 2. elect the directors of the Corporation; - 3. appoint the auditor of the Corporation and authorize the directors to fix its remuneration; - 4. hold a non-binding advisory vote on the compensation of the Corporation's Named Executive Officers ("Say on Pay"); - 5. hold a non-binding advisory vote on the frequency of the Say on Pay vote; and - 6. transact such other business as may properly be brought before the Meeting.
+- 1. receive the consolidated financial statements of the Corporation for the financial year ended December 31, 2022 and the auditors' report thereon; - 2. elect the directors of the Corporation; - 3. appoint the auditor of the Corporation and authorize the directors to fix its remuneration; - 4. hold an advisory vote on the compensation of the Corporation's Named Executive Officers ("say-on-pay"); and - 5. transact such other business as may properly be brought before the Meeting.